 This is a course in anatomy, biology, physiology--and the attendant medical terminology--as applicable to biomedical technicians.
 Specific hospital-environment communication skills are emphasized to enhance the effectiveness of and cooperation between healthcare professionals as members of a team.

 Students are expected to have some knowledge of electronics before they are instructed in the fundamentals of diagnostic radiography equipment.
 This class delves into subjects such as image formation, X-ray generation and film processing.

 This course explains the regulations that govern the operation of medical equipment in a clinical environment, with an eye toward patient safety.
 In particular, it looks at agencies such as the Food and Drug Administration, Clinical Laboratory Improvement Amendments and the Joint Commission on Accreditation of Healthcare Organizations.

 Students learn the use of clinical equipment to best care for special needs patients, which may be substantially different than traditional protocol.
 Special populations include trauma cases, surgical patients, cardiac intensive care patients and neonates.

-With the predicted increase in an older population over the next decade, the demand for medical care - and the equipment used to provide it - are expected to rise.
-As a consequence, the BLS has projected that employment opportunities for BMETs will increase by 31%, much faster than the average for all occupations, from 2010-2020 (www.bls.gov).
-As of May 2012, the BLS reported a median annual salary of $44,570 for medical equipment repairers.
+With the predicted increase in an older population over the next decade, the demand for medical care--and the equipment used to provide it--are expected to rise.
+The U.S. Bureau of Labor Statistics (BLS) has projected that employment opportunities for medical equipment repairers will increase by 4%, about as fast as the average for all occupations, from 2018-2028 (www.bls.gov).
+As of May 2018, the BLS reported a median annual salary of $49,210 for medical equipment repairers.
 In addition to working in hospitals, biomedical technicians may find employment with electronic equipment companies, medical equipment repair firms or independent medical practitioners, such as veterinarians, dental professionals or gynecologists.

 Continuing Education Information